goshatch/gosha.net/README.md

 This repository contains the source code and assets for my personal homepage, [https://gosha.net](https://gosha.net).

 Please feel free to look around and get inspiration.
-If something is unclear, please [open a ticket](https://todo.sr.ht/~gosha/gosha.net) in the issue tracker or [email me](mailto:mail@gosha.net?subject=Question%20about%20your%20website).
+If something is unclear, please [open an issue](https://github.com/goshatch/gosha.net/issues) in the issue tracker or [email me](mailto:mail@gosha.net?subject=Question%20about%20your%20website).

 ## Running a local copy